-Seaver for the longest time held MLB record for consecutive strikeouts in game with 10 until this season when Aaron Nola of the Phillies matched that feat ironically against the Mets. deGrom this season came close to matching that record, but fell one strikeout short.
+Seaver for the longest time held the MLB record for consecutive strikeouts in a game with 10 until this season when Aaron Nola of the Phillies matched that feat ironically against the Mets. deGrom this season came close to matching that record but fell one strikeout short.

 Seaver's career numbers are stellar: 311-205 with a lifetime ERA of 2.86.
 He also led the league in strikeouts five times and in ERA three times.

 deGrom's career numbers are impressive; 82-57 with a 2.52 ERA and 1573 strikeouts.
 Obviously, the game has changed since the Seaver days.

-deGrom has only thrown 200+ innings three times and Seaver in all of his first eight seasons, but obviously the game as changed with the use or should say overuse of relievers.
+deGrom has only thrown 200+ innings three times and Seaver in all of his first eight seasons, but obviously, the game has changed with the use or should say overuse of relievers.

 It wouldn't be fair to compare complete games, but it is fair to compare wins (to some extent), losses, and ERA.

-What you can compare a bit more accurately is the years Seaver spent with the Mets and project deGrom's.
-Seaver was with Mets 13 years.
+What you can compare a bit more accurately are the years Seaver spent with the Mets and project deGrom's.
+Seaver was with the Mets for 13 years.
 He went 198-124 with 2.57 ERA and had 2641 strikeouts.
 No Mets pitcher has won more games than Seaver and he's 1st in Ks. deGrom projected over 13 years would be approximately 148-93 with a 2.41 ERA and 2845 Ks.

 However, let's see how much longer the 34-year current Mets ace pitches.
-Will he pitch into his 40's like Seaver did?
+Will he pitch into his 40's as Seaver did?
 Most likely not, unless he stays healthy.
 Will he win a World Series ring as Seaver did?

 You would never see Seaver take himself out of a game as deGrom has done numerous times this season alone.
 Granted deGrom's reasoning was understandable and justified.
 It's understood he didn't want to risk further injury and wanted to be cautious for his team's and his career's sake.

 Sadly Seaver passed away in 2020 at age 75.
 Mets renamed their stadium address at Citi Field in Queens to 41 Seaver Way.
 In 2022 a statue was erected on the Mets' home opener.
 It's placed just outside of Citi Field.